An Emerging New Canon

-Distinguishing between Civil Rights, Social Justice and Social Justice Ideology
+Civil Rights, Universal Social Justice and Critical Social Justice (CSJ)

-It will also be helpful to understand the distinction between the general principles of social justice -which most people rightly support- and the specific ideology that we are calling Social Justice Ideology (SJI).
-For a brief primer on this distinction, we recommend this short essay called “Can Social Justice Be Distinguished from Social Justice Ideology?”.
+It will also be helpful to understand the distinction between the general principles of social justice -which most people rightly support- and the specific ideology that many are now calling Critical Social Justice.
+For a brief primer on this distinction, we recommend this short essay by Rohan Loveland called Universal Social Justice: A Necessary Alternative to Critical Social Justice.

-While most of the sources linked to on this site are secular and non-theistic, we have chosen to include this essay by a theologian, as it offers a useful contribution in the study of social justice ideology and its impact.
-As with all of the sources chosen for this collection, the views expressed in this essay (e.g. the writer’s views on gender) will not be in perfect alignment with the views of readers.
+While most of the sources linked to on this site strive for tonal balance and open-ended inquiry into the human condition in a non-polemical way, this essay offers a candid study of the differences between Universal Social Justice and Critical Social Justice (CSJ).
+As with all of the sources chosen for this collection, not all of the views expressed in this essay will be in perfect alignment with the views of readers.
 However, for those who are concerned about the modern forms of social justice theory and activism, the general thrust of the essay will resonate.